Country Home (magazine)

-Country Home is a country lifestyle magazine, published by Meredith Corporation.
-The magazine features decorating and collecting, food and entertaining, fashion and well-being, travel and shopping.
+Country Home is a country lifestyle magazine, published by People Inc. The magazine features decorating and collecting, food and entertaining, fashion and well-being, travel and shopping.
 Country Home provides ideas and inspiration for readers who live a country lifestyle, or aspire to create one, in city lofts, farmhouses, suburban colonials, getaway cottages.
 Country Home, which was launched in 1984, was published 10 times a year and each issue has over 8.3 million readers.
 LuAnn Brandsen and Carol Sheehan served as the editors-in-chief of the magazine.